nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Response:

 The response data should be a list (array) of regions.
 Each region should contain a list of plans.
-It is not necessary to have multiple regions, however the structure will be the same regardless.
+It is not necessary to have multiple regions, however the structure is the same regardless.
 Additionally, your integration may only have one classification of server types, or you may have high-cpu, high-ram, or high-IO options.
 A plan is a grouping of server sizes within a classification.

 Each region in the catalog consists of the following: